kaaes/bounce-a-horse/README.md

-bounce-a-horse
+Bounce-A-Horse
 ==============

-One-button game made during MozFest 2012
+A one button game hacked together during MozFest 2012 (Ok, I cleaned it a bit on my way back to Stockholm :)